 The idea was to go for a realistic and physics-based title to show off the N64’s graphical capabilities.

-In terms of gameplay, the idea is to complete missions in a gyrocoptor, hang glider, skydiving, rocketpack, or human cannnonball mode.
+In terms of gameplay, the idea is to complete missions in a gyrocopter, hang glider, skydiving, rocket pack, or human cannonball mode.

 You have to complete objectives to a certain standard to win medals – if you get gold that’s the very best flying, sir or madam, and new stages are opened up.

 At the time, the N64’s analog controller opened the game up away from traditional d-pads.
 There felt like a greater sense of realism, as if you were really flying the things.